SmartBear/hiptest-api-documentation/source/includes/_test_runs.md

 This endpoint retrieves all test runs of a given project.
 The order is undefined.

 <aside class="notice">
-<p>Note: you can add use the parameter "filter[status]" to only fetch achived or active test runs
+<p>Note: you can use the "filter[status]" parameter to only fetch archived or active test runs
 as a query string of the request:</p>
 <code>
 https://studio.cucumber.io/api/projects/&lt;project_id&gt;/test_runs?filter[status]=active